-3.3 User Interactions and Buffer Space Constraints
+3.2 User Interactions and Buffer Space Constraints

 The model presented above does not consider user interactions and buffer space constraints.
 It assumes that the user does not interrupt the presentation and the size of the local storage facility is large enough for storing any one of the hypermedia documents in the hypermedia database system.
+We only need to be concerned about the probabilities of each user interaction; therefore, we will not introduce these models here.
 By including user interactions and buffer space constraints, there can be four different cases for hypermedia document allocation problem given below.

-No user interaction and unlimited buffer space: This is essentially the best scenario, because we can retrieve all MDOs in a hypermedia document at the beginning since there is no storage limitation.
+3.2.1 No user interaction and unlimited buffer space

+This is essentially the best scenario, because we can retrieve all MDOs in a hypermedia document at the beginning since there is no storage limitation.
 As there is no user interaction, the data can be discarded immediately after use.
-The cost function for the response time for each hypermedia document, as presented in Section 3.2, is the maximum of the delays of the embedded MDOs for satisfying the synchronization requirements.
+The cost function for the response time for each hypermedia document, as presented in Section 3.1, is the maximum of the delays of the embedded MDOs for satisfying the synchronization requirements.

-User interaction and unlimited buffer space: By including user interactions, some of the MDOs in a hypermedia document may need to be presented multiple times (e.g. play in reverse or stop and resume later).
+3.2.2 User interaction and unlimited buffer space

+By including user interactions, some of the MDOs in a hypermedia document may need to be presented multiple times (e.g. play in reverse or stop and resume later).
 However, as there is unlimited buffer space, the system can store all MDOs of a hypermedia document once they are retrieved.
 Therefore, the delay for handling the user interactions is some local processing time that is irrelevant to the data allocation of the MDOs.
-The cost function is thus same as that in the Section 3.2.
+The cost function is thus same as that in the Section 3.1.

-No user interaction and limited buffer space: In this scenario, the system can not use the retrieving all the MDOs in advance strategy.
+3.2.3 No user interaction and limited buffer space

+In this scenario, the system can not use the retrieving all the MDOs in advance strategy.
 Instead, the system must retrieve the MDOs only when it needs to present these MDOs.
 Therefore, every synchronization point in the hypermedia document may cause some delay and the cost function in such situation is the summation of these delays.
-Indeed, the model presented in Section 3.2 can be generalized to deal with this scenario.
+Indeed, the model presented in Section 3.1 can be generalized to deal with this scenario.

 First, we need to decompose each document into component sub-documents.
 From the OCPN specifications, we have the states representing the MDOs in each document.
 Denote this set of states as S and for $\forall s, s \in S$, we can get the starting time and ending time of the state (i.e., presentation of the corresponding MDO) from the OCPN specifications.
-Then, we can decompose the document by composing all MDOs starting at the same time into a sub-document (so if there are h MDOs, there will be h sub-documents in maximum).
+Then, we can decompose the document by composing all MDOs starting at the same time into a sub-document (so if there are h MDOs, there will be h subdocuments in maximum).

-User interaction and limited buffer space: If we know the expected number of times each sub-document will be presented in each hypermedia document, we can calculate the expected response time of each document in each site.
+3.2.4 User interaction and limited buffer space

+If we know the expected number of times each sub-document will be presented in each hypermedia document, we can calculate the expected response time of each document in each site.
 It is just the weighted sum of the delays of the sub-documents in the document.
 To calculate the expected number of times each document is needed, we must know the probabilities of relevant user interactions (such as reverse playing, and fast forward).
 Once we have these probabilities, we can calculate the expected number of time each document is presented by employing the first step analysis method [13].
-Note that these probabilities can be generated by observing user interaction over a period of time.
+Note that these probabilities can be generating after observing user interaction over a period of time.